Crypto Capital Gains Tax explained: How to maximise your returns

 If you need to brush up on your understanding of the crypto industry, head over to our beginner’s guide to investing in bitcoin and cryptocurrency, or check out our explainer on what bitcoin is and how it works.
 You can also browse our list of the best cryptocurrency exchange platforms in the UK, and our breakdown on how – and to what extent – cryptocurrency is regulated in the UK.

-Finally, the Financial Conduct Authority (FCA) does not regulate most cryptoassets meaning investors are not protected by the Financial Services Compensation Scheme (FSCS), a scheme that protects up to £85,000 (£170,000 for joint accounts) if a financial firm fails.
+Finally, the Financial Conduct Authority (FCA) does not regulate most cryptoassets, meaning investors are not protected by the Financial Services Compensation Scheme (FSCS), which protects up to £85,000 (£170,000 for joint accounts) if a financial firm fails.
 Cryptocurrency can be an extremely volatile investment and so is more suited to a sophisticated investor that is comfortable with getting less back than they put in.